 We were broadcasting the National Scholastic Indoor Track & Field Championships for ESPN from the Carrier Dome in Syracuse, N.Y.
 It was Sunday, March 11, 1990.
-Though we had known one another for many years as reporter – athlete, the 1990 National Scholastic meet was the first time I found myself working alongside Olympic Marathon gold medal winner Frank Shorter professionally.
+Though we had known one another for many years as reporter – athlete, the 1990 National Scholastic meet was the first time I found myself broadcasting alongside 1972 Olympic Marathon champion Frank Shorter.

 “Frank, what was your high school best at two miles,” I inquired on air.

-Occasionally prickly with his peers, Frank was always at his best with young athletes.
-And amidst the ensuing conversation it came out that this particular young man had come to the Carrier Dome to watch the meet, because he’d just missed qualifying for the nationals himself.
+Occasionally, stand-offing with peers, Frank was never anything but gracious with young athletes.
+Amidst the ensuing conversation with the Olympic gold medalist, the youngster explained that he had come to the Carrier Dome to watch the meet because he’d just missed qualifying for the nationals himself.

 “You know,” Frank replied, “that’s two seconds faster than my high school PR.”